nima-omidpour/nima-omidpour/README.md

 <h1 align="left">Hi 👋, I'm nima</h1>
 <h4 align="left">
-  I am a Frontend Web Developer.Started my career with some freelace project and wroked around a year in companay.
+  I am a Frontend Web Developer.Started my career with some freelace projects and wroked around a year in companay.
 About My personality,I am too much intereted to learining new technologies and thinking and finding new idea that sloves people problems